COPPER COUNTRY COMMUNITY ARTS CENTER

 She was magnetically drawn to the place of her roots in the fall of 1992 and couldn’t find any reason to leave.
 So she spent all the money she had on an abandoned mine house in Osceola Location and continues to make it home.
 She acknowledges the conscious effort required to balance her administrative work and her art practice.
 She actively shows in group and solo exhibitions and creates temporary site specific installations with her book constructions, color pencil drawings, and collected curiosities.

-Bonnie Loukus, Assistant Director
+Bonnie Loukus, Associate Director

-oil painter, practicing printmaking and book arts.
-She has a humanities degree from Michigan Technological University and a BA Interdisciplinary Liberal Arts Degree from Finlandia University.
-In 2019 she and letterpress printer Daniel Schneider were awarded a three-month international artist's residency at TYPA, the Estonian Print and Paper Museum in Tartu, Estonia.
+As an artist, Bonnie is a trained oil painter, practicing printmaking, letterpress printing, and book arts.
+She has a humanities degree from Michigan Technological University and a BA of Interdisciplinary Liberal Arts, Culture and Environmental Studies from Finlandia University.
+She has been awarded artist residences including residency at TYPA, the Estonia Print and Paper Museum in Tartu, Estonia and at Isle Royale National Park in Michigan.
+Her artwork can be seen at www.bonnieloukus.com

 Daniel Schneider, Letterpress Printer